 Overconfidence is a real problem.
 When you are too sure that you’ve got it right, then you don’t try to improve your understanding.
 You tend to not check your facts, or try to learn more.

 People will often say that you need to have confidence in yourself.
 Confidence can help motivate us to action.
 Overconfidence can make us wish we’d prepared a little better first.
+Thought more critically about the issue.

 Winston Sieck, Ed Merkle, and Trish Van Zandt of the Ohio State University studied overconfidence among college students using a test of financial knowledge.
 The researchers created a cognitive model that explains why overconfidence occurs.
 They also tested ways of overcoming overconfidence based on the model.
 Their paper, “option fixation: a cognitive contributor to overconfidence” was published in the journal Organizational Behavior and Human Decision Processes.